Skip to main content

 Measuring principle

 LiquiSonic® uses the physical property that the speed of sound in a liquid changes with its chemical composition.
-Each concentration of, for example, methanol, formaldehyde, or formic acid affects the propagation speed of sound in a characteristic way.
-By combining the measurement of sound speed and density, a unique measurement value for the respective process liquid is obtained.
+Each concentration of, for example, methanol, formaldehyde, or formic acid affects the speed of sound propagation in a characteristic manner.
+By combining the measurement of sound speed and density, a unique measurement value is created for the respective process liquid.
 This method is independent of optical properties such as color or turbidity and is therefore particularlyrobust against process fluctuations.
-Because, among other things, no chemical additives are required, the measuring device is maintenance-free and the measurement is stable in the long term.
-The calibration is performed once and is product-specific, allowing for very high measurement accuracy.
+Since no chemical additives are required, among other things, the measuring device is maintenance-free and the measurement is stable in the long term.
+Calibration is performed once and is product-specific, enabling very high measurement accuracy.
 This ensures reliable concentration monitoring directly in the ongoing process.

 With LiquiSonic®, you reduce energy consumption by keeping the reaction process permanently in the optimal range.
-At the same time, methanol consumption can be reduced, as overdosing is immediately detected and avoided.
+At the same time, methanol consumption can be reduced because overdoses can be immediately detected and avoided.
 Fewer by-products mean higher product quality and lower processing costs.
-In addition, time-consuming and costly laboratory analyses are eliminated, which relieves personnel and further increases process safety.
+Additionally, time-consuming and costly laboratory analyses are eliminated, relieving personnel and further increasing process safety.

 In an industrial formaldehyde plant, LiquiSonic® is installed directly in the product stream.
-During ongoing operations, the system continuously monitors the methanol and formaldehyde concentrations.
-If the residual methanol content exceeds a certain threshold, it is detected early by the plant control system, allowing timely response.
+During ongoing operations, the system continuously monitors the methanol and formaldehyde concentration.
+If the residual methanol content rises above a certain threshold, the plant control system detects it early and allows timely response.
 In parallel, the measurement signal enables proactive process monitoring, allowing deviations to be compensated early.
-This prevents an incomplete reaction andthe resulting formation of formic acid is avoided.
+This prevents an incomplete reaction andthe resulting formation of formic acid to be avoided.
 By specifically adjusting temperature, air supply, or residence time, the reaction is now stabilized.
 The result: Consistent product quality, fewer unwanted by-products, and significantly extended service life.
 The customer additionally benefits from higher plant availability and lower operating costs.

 Success stories and references: